Hulne: How’s the weather?

 Getting your Trinity Audio player ready...

-There is no question that this has been one of the warmest and mildest fall sports seasons the area has seen in some quite time, and it’s kind of a shame.
+There is no question that this has been one of the warmest and mildest fall sports seasons the area has seen in quite some time, and it’s kind of a shame.

 While I hate to ask for the brutal, cold winds of November or piles of snow in my driveway, I must admit that crueler temperatures often add an element to sporting events that make them more memorable.